 Designed to provide high-speed street level coverage, every Terragraph node has a highly-directional phase array antenna that is steerable.
 The 60 GHz signal has a limited range, so the nodes are placed at 200 to 250 meter intervals.

 Coupled with its steerable antennas, having multiple nodes in an area allow the network to route and steer around interference typically found in dense urban environments.
 It also has a mesh network design, which allows it to automatically deliver data using the most efficient route.

-The Terragraph technology is attractive to city planners because the unique signal-absorbing nature of the 60 Hz band limits interference to other wireless systems.
-It is also cheap to implement because it uses off-the-shelf WiGig components, and the 60 Hz spectrum is unlicensed.
+The Terragraph technology is attractive to city planners because the unique signal-absorbing nature of the 60 GHz band limits interference to other wireless systems.
+It is also cheap to implement because it uses off-the-shelf WiGig components, and the 60 GHz spectrum is unlicensed.

 Another advantage is the unobtrusive nature of its nodes – they are small and can be installed on existing lighting and traffic light poles.
 This greatly eases installation, and lowers costs, while multiple nodes to be installed without affecting the landscape.

 Terragraph isn’t exactly a “superior” solution that will replace all other infrastructure.
 Instead, it’s designed to make it easier to deliver gigabit broadband in dense urban areas.

 It is cheaper and offers more bandwidth than cellular data networks.
 And while optical fibre networks can be faster, they are more expensive and more difficult (and thus slower) to deploy.

 Terragraph promises to deliver these core benefits over alternative network solutions :

 Unlimited Spectrum – It uses the V-band spectrum at 60 GHz, which allows wireless transfers at multi-gigabit speeds.

 Lower Cost – When combined with existing fibre infrastructure, it offers a lower-cost solution for Fixed Wireless Access.